ufs-community/uwtools/docs/sections/user_guide/cli/tools/config.rst

      [2024-05-20T18:33:01]     INFO Keys that are set to empty:
      [2024-05-20T18:33:01]     INFO   values.empty

-* To realize the config to ``stdout``, tghe output format must be explicitly specified:
+* To realize the config to ``stdout``, the output format must be explicitly specified:

   .. code-block:: text